AGolz/Born2beRoot/README.md

 - __Advanced features__: `parted` offers more advanced functionality, such as resizing partitions without data loss.

 #### Why choose fdisk?
-In this guide, I decided to use `fdisk` to partition the disk.
+In this guide, I decided to use fdisk to partition the disk.
 The primary reason is its simplicity and familiarity among Linux users.
-Although parted offers more advanced features and broader compatibility, `fdisk` is more than sufficient for the partitioning requirements of the Born2beRoot project.
-In addition, using `fdisk` aligns with the text-based installation approach we've been following, making it a suitable choice for this scenario.
+Although parted offers more advanced features and wider compatibility, fdisk is more than sufficient to meet the requirements of the Born2beRoot project.
+In addition, using fdisk aligns with the text-based installation approach we've been following, making it a suitable choice for this scenario.

 Now that we have discussed fdisk and the rationale for choosing it, let's look at the process of partitioning a disk using the `fdisk` command.